Olivia Chambers: 2024

 On June 30, 2024, Chambers was named to team USA's roster to compete at the 2024 Summer Paralympics.
 At the Paralympics she won a gold medal in the 400 metre freestyle S13 event and silver medals in the 100 metre breaststroke SB13 and 200 metre individual medley SM13 events.

 In December at the U.S. Para Swimming National Championships, Chambers established a new World Record and personal best in the 1500-meter freestyle S13 with a 17:48.60, lowering her previous record by over five seconds.
 In the process, her initial 800-meters of the race set a new World Record in the 800-meter freestyle S13 at 9:29.21.

 2025

 On May 29, 2025, she was named to team USA's roster to compete at the 2025 World Para Swimming Championships.
 She won gold medals in the 100 metre breaststroke SB13, 100 metre freestyle S13, 400 metre freestyle S13 and 200 metre individual medley S13, and a bronze medal in the 50 metre freestyle S13 event.

 Personal life

 Chambers began losing her vision in August 2019 when she was 16 and was declared legally blind.
 She was later diagnosed with multiple mitochondrial gene deletion syndrome.
 Chambers has a guide dog named Mahi.
 She and her dog have been paired together since late August 2023.

+She is the co-host of the podcast Optical Delusion, along with fellow Paralympic swimmer Grace Nuhfer.